Loading...

 sleep 60 &

 Appending & starts the command in the background and returns you to the prompt.
-This is useful for long-running commands that do not need your immediate attention.
+This is useful for work that does not require interactive input.

 Command